Carbon in Clothing

 Greenhouse gases change our weather, our eco systems and our economies.
 The UK government funded Stern review was the biggest study of it's kind assessing the economic cost of climate change to the UK.
 The Review states that climate change is the greatest and widest-ranging market failure ever seen, presenting a unique challenge for economics.
 It found the benefits of strong, early action on climate change far outweigh the costs of not acting.
 Without action, the overall costs of climate change, including a wider range of risks and impacts could cost 20% of GDP or more each year indefinitely.

 According to a May 2011 study by the UN Intergovernmental Panel on Climate Change (IPCC), the global potential for renewable energy is substantially higher than the current and future projected global demand for energy.
-In other words, we can develop enough renewable sources (wind, sun and waves) to meet all of the world’s energy needs.
+In other words, it is easily possible to develop enough renewable sources (wind, sun and waves) to meet all of the world’s energy needs.

-It's a problem that can be solved if we take action now.
+Climate change is a problem that can be solved.
 Luckily, according to the Global Consumer Wind Study which polled 31,000 consumers in 26 countries, the people understand: Consumers worldwide see climate change as the greatest single global challenge.
-90% are to a great degree willing to buy more, pay more for, and recommend climate-friendly brands produced using renewable energy.
+90% are to a great degree willing to buy and recommend products or brands using renewable energy.
 Yet in order for them to make informed purchasing decisions, they also want more information about the use of renewable energy in the production of the brands they purchase.
 Brands need to use renewable energy, and communicate it, and the people will respond.

 Shop Low Co2 ClothingOur online store features a range of award-winning organic cotton and bamboo clothing made in renewable energy powered factories.
 Free returns and exchanges and next day delivery as standard